AngelosNal/Vision-DiffMask/README.md

 └── experiments                         Notebooks for experiment replication
-    ├── diffmask_visualization.ipynb    Visualization of Vision Diffmask on sample images ├── inference_time.ipynb            Comparison of inference time with other methods ├── kl_divergence.ipynb             Comparison of KL divergence with other methods ├── qualitative_comparison.ipynb    Qualitative comparison with other methods └── toy_dataset.ipynb               Faithfulness verification on the toy task
+    ├── diffmask_visualization.ipynb    Visualization of Vision Diffmask on sample images ├── inference_time.ipynb            Comparison of inference time with other methods ├── qualitative_comparison.ipynb    Qualitative comparison with other methods ├── quantitative_comparison.ipynb   Quantitative comparison with other methods └── toy_dataset.ipynb               Faithfulness verification on the toy task
 ```